stateful/docs.runme.dev/docs/guide/monitoring-stack.md

 open http://localhost:3000
 ```

-## Install Alert Manager
+## Install Alertmanager

-An alert manager is a component of a monitoring stack that handles alerts sent by monitoring tools like Prometheus.
+An Alertmanager is a component of a monitoring stack that handles alerts sent by monitoring tools like Prometheus.
 It is responsible for grouping, deduplication, and routing alerts to the appropriate recipients.
-To install an alert manager and make it a part of your monitoring stack, navigate to the “[Install Alert Manager](https://github.com/stateful/blog-examples/blob/main/kubernetes/monitoring-stack/linux.md#install-alert-manager)” section in the cloned repository, enter the command in your Runme cell, and run it.
+To install an Alertmanager and make it a part of your monitoring stack, navigate to the “[Install Alertmanager](https://github.com/stateful/blog-examples/blob/main/kubernetes/monitoring-stack/linux.md#install-alert-manager)” section in the cloned repository, enter the command in your Runme cell, and run it.

 ![Install Alertmanager](../../static/img/guide-page/alertmanager-runme.png)

 You can edit your `alertmanager.yml` file to define the alerting configurations, notification integrations, and routing rules.
 To do that, run this command in your Runme cell `nano /etc/alertmanager/alertmanager.yml`

-## Configure and Run Your Alert Manager
+## Configure and Run Your Alertmanager

-You will follow three steps to configure and run your alert manager.
+You will follow three steps to configure and run your Alertmanager.

-Step One: Set Up Alert Manager as a Service
+Step One: Set Up Alertmanager as a Service
 Create a `systemd` service file for Alertmanager, specify its description, user-startup command, and target for activation.
-To do this, navigate to the “[Setup Alert Manager as a Service](https://github.com/stateful/blog-examples/blob/main/kubernetes/monitoring-stack/linux.md#setup-alert-manager-as-a-service)” section, enter the command, and run it in your Runme cell.
+To do this, navigate to the “[Setup Alertmanager as a Service](https://github.com/stateful/blog-examples/blob/main/kubernetes/monitoring-stack/linux.md#setup-alert-manager-as-a-service)” section, enter the command, and run it in your Runme cell.

 ![alertmanager](../../static/img/guide-page/Alertmanager.service.png)

-Step Two: Run Alert Manager as a Service
+Step Two: Run Alertmanager as a Service
-Now, you can run your alert manager as a service.
+Now, you can run your Alertmanager as a service.
 To do this, navigate to the “[Run Alert as a Service](https://github.com/stateful/blog-examples/blob/main/kubernetes/monitoring-stack/linux.md#run-alert-manager-as-a-service)” section, enter the command in your Runme cell, and run it.

 ![alertmanager-service](../../static/img/guide-page/runme-alertmanager.png)

 Step Three: Open the app

-To open the alert manager page on your local machine, run the command below in your Runme cell.
+To open the Alertmanager page on your local machine, run the command below in your Runme cell.

 ```sh
 open http://localhost:9093